Senpai-paj/minDoktor/README.md

 - **React:** A JavaScript library for building user interfaces, often used for SPA (single-page applications).
 - **Next.js:** A React framework adding features like routing, API routes, and server-side rendering (SSR).
-- **Node.js:** A JavaScript runtime for running backend code, commonly used for Express.js servers.
 - **Deno:** A secure runtime for JavaScript and TypeScript, an alternative to Node.js.

 **Note:** You do _not_ need deep expertise in any framework to get started — this guide walks you through the basics.